dizzyvizzy30/A_slay_Photography/docs/06_features_functionality.md

 ### Feature 1: Setup Analyzer

-**Description**: Upload a photo of your event setup or location, and get AI recommendations on lighting, composition, and shooting conditions.
+**Description**: Upload a photo of your event setup or location, and get AI recommendations on ideal camera settings to get perfect future pictures in the same setting

 #### Use Cases